Skip to main content

 Holistic approach to care

-Our approach includes an initial clinical exam by a pulmonologist accompanied, as needed, by a dietitian, as many of these children also have trouble gaining weight and growing adequately.
-For children who have a co-existing cardiac condition, such as pulmonary hypertension, a cardiologist joins the team.
-A full range of other expert subspecialty consultants are available and work closely with our Pulmonary team on a regular basis.
-Our team meets regularly to review complex cases in a multidisciplinary format, including other subspecialists, and review of lung biopsies when performed.
+Our approach includes an initial clinical exam by a pulmonologist along with a dietitian, as needed.
+Many children with severe lung disease also have trouble gaining weight and growing.
+For children who also have a cardiac condition, such as pulmonary hypertension, a pediatric cardiologist joins the team.
+A full range of other expert specialty clinicians are available and work closely with our pulmonary team on a regular basis.

 Many rare lung diseases have a genetic component.
-The program’s genetic counselor will explain why genetic testing may be recommended, what it entails and what to expect.
-The genetic counselor will also take a comprehensive family history and discuss risk of genetic conditions to other family members.
-Once results are in, the genetic counselor will review them with the family and coordinate testing for other at-risk family members if needed.
-Our genetic counselor will also provide patient-family education and support to your family.
+You will meet with a genetic counselor who will explain why genetic testing may be recommended, what it entails and what to expect.
+Our genetic counselor will also take a comprehensive family history and discuss the risk of genetic conditions to other family members.
+Once genetic results are in, the genetic counselor will review them with your family and coordinate testing for other at-risk family members if needed.
+Our genetic counselor will also answer all your questions and support your family.

 Access to advanced diagnostic methods

-Rare lung diseases can be difficult to diagnose, often resulting in families receiving a diagnosis of “lung disease of unspecified etiology” (or cause).
-Since an accurate diagnosis is the first step to the best treatment, children cared for in the Rare Lung Diseases Center have rapid access to a wealth of diagnostic tools, some not available elsewhere.
+Rare lung diseases can be difficult to diagnose.
+Families often get a diagnosis of “lung disease of unspecified etiology” (or cause).
+The Rare Lung Diseases Center ensures children have quick access to advanced diagnostic tools not available elsewhere, allowing for accurate diagnoses and optimal treatment.

-We have a state-of-the-art Pulmonary Function Test Lab, that offers the full range of breathing tests, and our Pulmonary Advanced Diagnostic Center, which is pioneering robotic and minimally invasive methods of bronchoscopy.
+We have a state-of-the-art Pulmonary Function Test Lab, which offers the full range of breathing tests, and our Pulmonary Advanced Diagnostic Center, which is pioneering robotic and minimally invasive (nonsurgical) methods of bronchoscopy.

 Genetic testing may also be a path to a diagnosis.
 The program works closely with the genetic counselor, Roberts Individualized Medical Genetic Center and Center for Applied Genomics to identify the most appropriate genetic test(s) and to interpret the results.

-These tools assist our pulmonologists to most accurately define a child’s specific rare lung disease diagnosis and features, opening up the possibility for novel targeted and tailored therapies.
+These tools help our pulmonologists accurately identify a child’s specific rare lung disease and its features, opening up the option for novel targeted and tailored therapies.

 Unparalleled research

-The Rare Lung Disease Center’s robust research arm is active in basic science research (lab work to uncover the biology behind rare lung diseases) and in patient-orientated research (determining which treatments result in the best outcomes).
+The Rare Lung Disease Center’s robust research arm is active in basic science research (lab work to uncover the biology behind rare lung diseases) and in patient-orientated research (determining which treatments have the best outcomes).

 Our research aims to: